sgmoore/Audiobookshelf-calibre-plugin/README.md

    - Server URL (default: http://localhost:13378)
    - [API Key](https://api.audiobookshelf.org/#introduction:~:text=You%20can%20find%20your%20API%20token%20by%20logging%20into%20the%20Audiobookshelf%20web%20app%20as%20an%20admin%2C%20go%20to%20the%20config%20%E2%86%92%20users%20page%2C%20and%20click%20on%20your%20account.)
    - Optionally set up scheduled sync
-3. Configure columns and scheduled sync settings
+3. Configure columns and other settings
+4. Link Books and Sync

 ### Available Columns
 <details>